 OSTEOPATHY

 Following a thorough examination of your health and medical history, your osteopathic practitioner will discuss what you hope to achieve through your sessions together.
 Osteopathy is usually practiced in a laying position.
-All our massage therapy rooms are private and warm, evoking a sense of nurturing and calm.
+All our therapy rooms are private and warm, evoking a sense of nurturing and calm.
 Your therapist will apply restorative touch and massage therapy to areas which are deemed to cause issues, locating and correcting any dysfunction felt within your body.

 Who could benefit from this treatment?